scalacenter/scala-advent-of-code/docs/2022/puzzles/day18.md

 A useful observation is that if we consider empty spaces which have a [taxicab](https://adventofcode.com/2022/day/18) distance of at most two from any cube, and join these spaces into [connected components](https://en.wikipedia.org/wiki/Component_(graph_theory)), then the connected components we are left with form distinct air pockets in addition to one component containing empty spaces on the exterior.

-This component can be easily identified since the space with the largest `x` component will always lie in it.
+This component can always be identified since the space with the largest `x` component will always lie in it.
 So we can determine empty spaces in the interior adjacent to cubes like so:

 ```scala
 def interior(cubes: Set[(Int, Int, Int)]): Set[(Int, Int, Int)] = {